gggruja/PAC_SRB_2020/backend/README.md

 This is a public repository, for PAC 2019 Task 1.1

-docker build . -t backend-go
+docker build . -t backend

 # Available REST API's: